schlegelp/pyfim/docs/source/introduction.rst

 >>> import matplotlib.pyplot as plt
 >>> # Initialise an experiment using a single CSV file
 >>> exp = pyfim.Experiment('/experiments/genotype1/exp1.csv')
+...
+INFO  : Data clean-up dropped 51 objects and 0 frames (pyfim)

+As you see, 51 objects were dropped during import.
+That's because, by default, object tracks have to have at least 500 frames - if not they are dropped.

-Get a summary and available parameters
+Next, get a summary and available parameters:

 >>> print( exp )
 ... <class 'pyfim.core.Experiment'> with: 48 objects; 1800 frames.